kyma-project/kyma/docs/kyma/12-10-ceate-function.md

 type: Getting Started
 ---

-This tutorial shows how you can create a simple Function.
+Let's now repeat the same steps but for a Function that we did for the `order-service` microservice.
+This guide shows how you can create a simple `orders-function` Function with the same logic as the one in the microservice.
+In further guides, you will expose the Function, bind it to the Redis storage, and subscribe it to the `order.deliverysent.v1` event type from Commerce mock.

-## Related Kyma components
+## Reference

 This guide demonstrates how [Serverless](/components/event-mesh/) works in Kyma.
 It allows you to build, run, and manage serverless applications called Functions.
 You can bind them to other services, subscribe business events from external solutions to them, and trigger the Function's logic upon receiving a given event type.